Johnny Ray Salling: 2020 House of Representatives election campaign

 In August 2019, Salling announced his candidacy for Maryland's 2nd congressional district in the 2020 elections, seeking to take on incumbent Democrat Dutch Ruppersberger.
 He did not have to give up his state senate seat to run for Congress, as he was not up for reelection until 2022.
 Salling narrowly won the Republican nomination, earning 19.1 percent of the vote in the primary election.
 He was defeated by Ruppersberger in the general election, receiving 33 percent of the vote.

 Political positions

+Maryland Matters has described Salling as a social conservative, but notes that he occasionally votes with Democrats on bills involving workers' rights and opportunities.
+A self-described lifelong Republican, he has described Donald Trump has his political idol and supported the businessman's 2016 and 2024 presidential campaigns.

 Environment

 In 2018, the Maryland League of Conservation Voters gave Salling a score of 17 percent on its annual legislative scorecard – the lowest score in the Maryland Senate.

 During a debate on a sweeping climate action bill in March 2021, Salling introduced an amendment that would lower the bill's pollution reduction goal from 60 percent to 50 percent, contending that it was too ambitious.
 The amendment was rejected by a vote of 15-31.